hashicorp/design-system/website/docs/components/accordion/partials/code/how-to-use.md

 ### isOpen

-Set `isOpen` to `true` on an `AccordionItem` to display its associated content on page load instead of initially hiding it.
+Set `isOpen` to `true` on an `Accordion::Item` to display its associated content on page load instead of initially hiding it.

 ```handlebars
   <Hds::Accordion as |A|>